Large deviations for the 3D dimer model: Large deviation principles

+We include averaging over translations in the definition of $\lambda_n$, since this allows to use flexible condition on $g$ to get bounds on the expected flux.
 Using this, we prove a lemma analogous to Lemma \ref{lem: flow bound} from Section \ref{sec:patching plus hall}.
 Instead of a result for ergodic measures of mean current $s\in \text{Int}(\mc O)$, this lemma is for a sequence of shining light measures $\lambda_n$ for a flexible flow $g$.
 This lemma is why the \textit{flexible} condition is needed for generalized patching and hence for the hard boundary LDP.

 \begin{lemma}[Shining light flow bound] Let $D\subset \text{Int}(R)$, and let $g\in AF(R,b)$ be flexible.
 Let $\widetilde g$ be piecewise constant approximation of $g$ on a tetrahedral mesh $\mc X$ such that $\widetilde g$ inherits the flexible condition, and such that the union of tetrahedra $\mc D\subset \mc X$ covering $D$ is still contained in $\text{Int}(R)$.